-There are different types of business environment – import & export, Joint venture, FDI (Foreign Direct Investment), licensing and Franchising.
+There are different types of business environments – import & export, Joint venture, FDI (Foreign Direct Investment), licensing, and Franchising.
 An International Business Environment is made up of almost everything that a business needs to operate.

 Components of International Business Environment

 Let’s take a look at the components that comprise the international business environment: